Manmadan Ambu: Production

 The launch ceremony of Manmadan Ambu was held on 3 June 2010.
 During the launch, Kamal Haasan said that prior to the shoot rehearsals were performed.
-Haasan, along with Crazy Mohan, wrote the film's screenplay and dialogues.
+Haasan, along with Crazy Mohan, wrote the film.
 The film also marked the debut of cinematographer Manush Nandan in Tamil cinema.

-Haasan worked again with director K. S. Ravikumar for the fifth and last time after a two-year break following these previous collaborations in Avvai Shanmughi (1996), Thenali (2000), Panchatanthiram (2002) and Dasavathaaram (2008).
+Haasan worked again with director K. S. Ravikumar for the fifth time after Avvai Shanmugi (1996), Thenali (2000), Panchatanthiram (2002) and Dasavathaaram (2008).
 Ramji, who worked as a location scouter for Manmadan Ambu, also played Madhavan's father.
 Film shoots were subsequently held aboard a cruise liner from Dubai, and the film was shot across various regions of Europe including Paris and Marseille in France, Barcelona in Spain, and Rome and Venice in Italy.
 Parts of the film were also shot in Kodaikanal in South India including scenes with French actress Caroline, who was selected amongst 15 women; remaining portions were completed in Chennai.
 90 per cent of the film was shot abroad, and 40 per cent was on the ship MSC Splendida.
 French crew also worked in the film.
 The song "Neela Vanam" was shot in reverse chronology.

 Music

 The film's music was scored by Devi Sri Prasad and all the lyrics were written by Kamal Haasan himself.
 The soundtrack album was launched at a promotional event held on 20 November 2010, at Singapore Expo, Singapore, where the film's cast and crew and other celebrities attended the event.
-The controversial song "Kamal Kavidhai", had come under criticism due to lines about a woman's desire and for references to Hindu deities like Aranganathar and Sri Varalakshmi.
+The song "Kamal Kavidhai" elicited controversy due to lines about a woman's desire and for references to Hindu deities like Aranganathar and Sri Varalakshmi.
 Therefore, Udhayanidhi Stalin opted to remove it from the film.

 Pavithra Srinivasan of Rediff gave the album 3/5 saying that "DSP has a reputation for sticking with his regulation format of tunes and here too, you can see it pop up at certain places but there's also a departure from the usual, mostly an influence of Haasan in both lyrics and music.
 Whatever the reason, the end result is an album that provides you a treat.
 Go for it."